 Home to an assortment of majestic palaces, royal mansions, lakes, scenic waterfalls and beautifully laid-out gardens, Mysore is stationed right at the foot of Chamundi hills in Karnataka.
-The best tourist places in Mysore consists of a unique blend of natural attractions, monuments and magnificent edifices.
+The best tourist places in Mysore are a unique blend of natural attractions, monuments and magnificent edifices.

 Mysore was the former capital of the Kingdom of Mysore which was ruled by the Wodeyar dynasty until India gained independence in 1947.
 Given its rich cultural heritage, the city is famously known as the cultural capital of Karnataka.

 The city of Mysore gets its name from Mahishuru, the city of demon king Mahisha.
 According to the legends, the wicked buffalo-headed demon was killed by the Goddess Chamundeshwari whose temple is located atop Chamundi hill.

 Adorned with notable heritage structures, it has earned the moniker ‘City of Palaces’.
 The quaint charm and royal grandeur of the city leave visitors in awe of this place.
 Here is a rundown of the top 10 tourist places in Mysore to visit for a 2-day trip.

 A Quick Glance Through